-Four Dams Stand in the Way of a Free & Healthy Kennebec for Atlantic Salmon
+Four Dams Stand in the Way of Atlantic Salmon and Other Sea-run Fish

-Four dams above Waterville, owned by the international energy giant Brookfield Renewable Power, stand in the way of a free and healthy Kennebec, blocking access to many miles of historic spawning habitat.
+Four dams above Waterville, owned by the international energy giant Brookfield Renewable Partners, stand in the way of a free and healthy Kennebec, blocking access to many miles of historic spawning and rearing habitat.

 Federal and state agencies have identified these dams as the key impediment to restoring the Kennebec and have called for significant action: the removal of the Shawmut Dam and potentially others in order to save endangered Atlantic salmon and other sea-run fish.